Roniharel100/Ex3/README.md

 **def remove_edge(self, node_id1: int, node_id2: int) -> bool:** removes an edge from the graph. return True if the edge was removed successfully, else return False.
 If such an edge does not exists the function will do nothing

 _**GraphAlgo:**_

-def get_graph(self) -> GraphInterface: return the directed graph on which the algorithm works on. def shortest_path(self, id1: int, id2: int) -> (float, list): check the shortest path from node id1 to node id2 using Dijkstra's Algorithm.
+**def get_graph(self) -> GraphInterface:** return the directed graph on which the algorithm works on.

-    this method save the father to each node and in this way save a path of nodes between id1 and id2. return the distance of the path, a list of the nodes ids that the path goes through. if there is no path between id1 and id2, or one of them dose not exist the function returns (float('inf'),[]). def connected_component(self, id1: int) -> list: finds the Strongly Connected Component(SCC) that node id1 is a part of.
+**def shortest_path(self, id1: int, id2: int) -> (float, list):** check the shortest path from node id1 to node id2 using Dijkstra's Algorithm. this method save the father to each node and in this way save a path of nodes between id1 and id2. return the distance of the path, a list of the nodes ids that the path goes through. if there is no path between id1 and id2, or one of them dose not exist the function returns (float('inf'),[]).

+**def connected_component(self, id1: int) -> list:** finds the Strongly Connected Component(SCC) that node id1 is a part of.
 This method based on BFS Algorithm. the method get a node id and find his SCC. in order to do this, we check which nodes id1 can arrive, and after this, we check the nodes that can arrive to id1.
-        Finally, we compare between the 2 lists and We return the common nodes. return a list of nodes in the SCC. if the graph is None or id1 is not in the graph, the function should return an empty list []. def connected_components(self) -> List[list]: finds all the Strongly Connected Component(SCC) in the graph. this method pass all the nodes in the graph and find the SCC for each node. this method use connected_component. return The list[list] for all SCC in the graph. if the graph is None the function should return an empty list []
+Finally, we compare between the 2 lists and We return the common nodes. return a list of nodes in the SCC. if the graph is None or id1 is not in the graph, the function should return an empty list [].

+ **def connected_components(self) -> List[list]:** finds all the Strongly Connected Component(SCC) in the graph.
+ this method pass all the nodes in the graph and find the SCC for each node. this method use connected_component. return The list[list] for all SCC in the graph. if the graph is None the function should return an empty list [].

-def load_from_json(self, file_name: str) -> bool: loads a graph from a json file.
+**def load_from_json(self, file_name: str) -> bool:** loads a graph from a json file. return True if the loading was successful, else return False.

-       return True if the loading was successful, else return False. def save_to_json(self, file_name: str) -> bool: saves the graph in JSON format to a file return True if the save was successful, else return False. def plot_graph(self) -> None: plots the graph. if the nodes have a position, the nodes will be placed there.
+**def save_to_json(self, file_name: str) -> bool:** saves the graph in JSON format to a file return True if the save was successful, else return False.

+**def plot_graph(self) -> None:** plots the graph. if the nodes have a position, the nodes will be placed there.
 Otherwise, they will be placed in a random but elegant manner.